OlekRaymond/CppUnit2Gtest/README.md

 ## Quick Start

-Copy the header file `CppUnit2Gtest.hpp` in the root of the repo.
-Either change tests to include it instead of the cppunit headers or use symlinks instead.
 1. Copy the header file `CppUnit2Gtest.hpp` from the root of this repository
 2. Replace CppUnit headers in your tests - preferably using symlinks to maintain compatibility
 3. Link your tests with Google Test instead of CppUnit